lovelovekathy/pdsnd_github/README.md

-Here is the list of the files used: bikeshare.py -- the python code used for calculating the statistics and building the filters chicago.csv -- Chicago bikeshare data (not included in the repo) new_york_city -- NYC bikeshare data (not included in the repo) washington -- Washington DC bikeshare data (not included in the repo)
+Here is the list of the files used: bikeshare.py -- the python code used for calculating the statistics and building the filters chicago.csv -- Chicago bikeshare data (not included in the repo) new_york_city.csv -- NYC bikeshare data (not included in the repo) washington.csv -- Washington DC bikeshare data (not included in the repo)

 ### Credits
 This project is credited to Udacity's Programming for Data Science with Python Nanodegree Program.